Singular products and universality in higher-derivative conformal theory

-I investigate the universality of two-dimensional higher-derivative conformal theory using the method of singular products.
-The previous results for the central charge at one loop are confirmed for the quartic and six-derivative actions.
+\abstract {I investigate universality of the two-dimensional higher-derivative conformal theory using the method of singular products.
+The previous results for the central charge at one loop are confirmed for the quartic and six-derivative actions.}